 for a good night's sleep.

-Day 4 - Glenwood Canyon Recreation Trail / Vail Pass to Vail or Avon
+Day 4 - Glenwood Canyon Recreation Trail / Hanging Lake / Vail Village

 After breakfast, start cycling east from our hotel on the

-with many wonderful options along the pedestrian streets outside our door.
-On many Wednesday nights in June, July and
+many wonderful options along the pedestrian streets outside our door.
+On many Wednesday nights in June, July, and August,

 Day 5 - Vail Pass to Breckenridge

-After breakfast we take a short shuttle to the top of Vail Pass,
+After breakfast, we shuttle to the top of Vail Pass, then

 offering incredible views.
 We head

-Tonight we review highlights of the week over a memorable dinner at one
+leisure so you can further explore the town.
+This evening, we'll review highlights of the week over a memorable

 Day 6 - Depart for home